NISRA offers a wide range of recreation programs throughout the year, for all ability levels and ages from early childhood through seniors.

-Summer day camps give children and teens a chance to make friends, try new activities and simply have fun!
+Our camps give children and teens a chance to make friends, try new activities and simply have fun!
 Full day camps are offered, along with half day camps in conjunction with some summer school programs.
 Each camp’s individual website page is available in late spring & during camp.
 See more information on Summer Day Camps.

-LIFE (Leisure Increases Freedom & Enjoyment) is a year round life skills program, using community-based recreation activities to develop skills and enhance quality of life for young adults with a disability.
-Participants plan and actively participate in fitness activities, cooking meals, scheduling field trips and doing service projects, as well as other leisure-time experiences.
+Our adult transition program, LIFE (Leisure Increases Freedom & Enjoyment), a year round life skills program, uses community-based recreation activities to develop skills and enhance quality of life for young adults with a disability.
+See more information on our LIFE Program.

-Trips to destinations throughout the Midwest and the U.S. expose groups of teens and adults to places they may never have visited, sights & scenery, and history.
+Trips to destinations throughout the Midwest and the United States expose groups of young adults and adults to places they may never have visited, amazing sights & scenery, and history.
 Trips range from tent camping to hotel getaways, even cruises.

-NISRA staff assists residents with disabilities in the Association’s 13 member communities with inclusion into their home park district or recreation department programs.
-Types of assistance may include provision of adapted equipment, securing and training additional staff or sign language assistance, program modification plans and training member district staff in various accommodations.
+The NISRA staff assist residents with disabilities in the Association’s 13 member communities with inclusion into their home park district or recreation department programs.
+See more information on Inclusion.

 Behavior expectations in all NISRA Programs